umutseven92/godspeed/README.md

   pdc source/ out/godspeed.pdx
   ```

-* Then either play in the [Simulator](https://sdk.play.date/2.0.1/Inside%20Playdate.html#_running_your_game), or in your [Playdate](https://sdk.play.date/2.0.1/Inside%20Playdate.html#_running_your_game_on_playdate_hardware).
+* Then either play in the [Simulator](https://sdk.play.date/2.0.1/Inside%20Playdate.html#_running_your_game), or in your [Playdate by sideloading](https://help.play.date/games/sideloading/).

 ## How to Play

 Every obstacle you hit, you slow down.
 If you don't mash A hard enough, you slow down.
-If you slow down too much, you explode!
+If you slow down too much, or hit obstacles thrice, you explode!
 How far can you go?

 * <kbd>↑</kbd> to move up one lane
 * <kbd>↓</kbd> to move down one lane